rust-lang/book/nostarch/chapter20.md

 }
 ```

-Listing 20-29: A simplified version of the `vec!` macro definition
+Listing 20-35: A simplified version of the `vec!` macro definition

 > Note: The actual definition of the `vec!` macro in the standard library
-> includes code to preallocate the correct amount of memory up front.
+> includes code to pre-allocate the correct amount of memory up front.
 That code
-> is an optimization that we don’t include here to make the example simpler.
+> is an optimization that we don’t include here, to make the example simpler.

 The `#[macro_export]` annotation indicates that this macro should be made
 available whenever the crate in which the macro is defined is brought into